 Justice Cole also relied upon statistics dealing with the average length of marriages.
 He indicated that approximately the average length of marriages that are before the Courts are approximately 10-12 years in duration.
 Given that time frame and the fact that there would be other contributing strains on the marriage in the absence of the accident, he took into account the possibility that the marriage would have failed in any event and that the accident may have accelerated its breakdown.
 Nonetheless, he found the marriage to be reasonably good at the time of the accident and allowed the Plaintiff’s claim.
 He did not provide any underlying basis for his determination of the quantum of the claim.
 He acknowledged that there were many contingencies to the claim and simply awarded $30,000 under this heading.
 He also noted that in the event the breakdown takes place, that given the Plaintiff’s cognitive and emotional difficulties combined with her physical limitations, that it would be extremely unlikely that she would ever remarry in the future.

-Normally, counsel think of making this claim in typical personal injury actions including motor vehicle accidents, slip and falls, product liability cases, and medical malpractice suits.
+Normally, counsel think of making this claim in typical personal injury actions including motor vehicle accidents, slip and falls, and product liability suits.
 However, there are other tortious acts in which counsel should consider making the claim.
 Of note is the intentional tort of sexual assault.
 It is well established in medical literature that after an individual has been sexually assaulted that they may suffer from long term serious issues dealing with sexuality and dealing with others on a social basis.
 For example a female who is sexually assaulted by a male may have extreme difficulties ever developing future situations of trust with a male.
 That interference in that part of their life can lead to the real possibility of them never being able to engage in an interdependent relationship.
 That very issue was dealt with by Justice Morrissette in Jane Doe v.
 John Doe (2003) O.J.
 No. 4839.
 This was a civil case in which the then 34 year old Plaintiff sued a 44 year old defendant for damages due to a sexual assault that occurred 31 years after the fact.
 The Defendant admitted that at the age of 12 he did commit the sexual assault on the Plaintiff which involved sexual touching including oral contact with the Plaintiff’s genitalia.
 As the Defendant had admitted the tortious act, the only question was that of damages.
 As part of the Plaintiff’s case, there was a long history of psychological and emotional problems present which included severe depression, social withdrawal, and suicidal ideations.

 Further, there was a pecuniary claim put forward as the Plaintiff had significant difficulty maintaining employment.
 The Plaintiffs also put forward the prospect that due to the assault and its resulting psychological sequella that there were serious barriers preventing her from establishing a normal social lifestyle.
 This therefore led the Plaintiff to make a claim for the loss of an interdependent relationship.
 Justice Morrissette relied upon the expert opinion of a psychiatrist who saw the Plaintiff for a medical legal consultation.
 The evidence showed that the Plaintiff lived in constant fear and that her prognosis was very much guarded.
 As such, Justice Morrissette allowed an assessment of $150,000 for this loss and accepted that there was a substantial possibility that the Plaintiff would not be able to have and maintain a meaningful relationship in the future.